-Real time air monitoring will be conducted whenever site soils are disturbed during sampling, excavation, grading, etc. A real time personal aerosol monitor (i.e., TSI SidePak AM5 10 Personal Aerosol monitor or equivalent) will be used.
+Real time air monitoring will be conducted whenever site soil is disturbed during sampling, excavation, grading, etc. A real time personal aerosol monitor (i.e., TSI SidePak AM5 10 Personal Aerosol monitor or equivalent) will be used.
 This monitor is a laser photometer that measures data as both real-time aerosol mass-concentration and 8-hour time weighted average (TWA).
-The monitor will be used to measure real-time concentrations in milligrams per meter cubed (mg/m3).
-Action levels are based on potential exposure to calcium carbonate and will be as follows:
+The monitor will be used to measure real-time concentrations in milligrams per meter cubed (mg/m).
+Action levels are based on potential exposure to calcium carbonate and will be as follows (SEE NOTE BELOW):

-- 15 mg/m3 total dust - 5 mg/m3 respirable fraction for nuisance dusts techniques employed until safe levels are reached.
+- 15 mg/m total dust - 5 mg/m respirable fraction for nuisance dusts

 Dust suppression techniques should be employed prior to exceeding the action levels.
-However, if these levels are exceeded, then work will be halted, and additional dust suppression
+However, if these levels are exceeded, then work will be halted, and additional dust suppression techniques employed until safe levels are reached.